waletoyo1/Git-and-GitHub-Tutorial-for-Beginners/README.md

-# 6. Mergin Branches
+# 6. Merging Branches
-  Branches are usually merged when the developers are satisfied with the commits of the new branche and no conflicts exist.
+  Branches are usually merged when the developers are satisfied with the commits of the new branch and no conflicts exist.
   <p> Use <b> git merge branchToBeMerged </b> </p>

   <p> NB: You must be in the master branch to merge any branch with it </p>